NERC-CEH/IOFFsimwork/README.md

 [Run models structured.R](https://github.com/NERC-CEH/IOFFsimwork/blob/master/Run%20models%20structured.R) : This function runs a structured data only SDM model in INLA.
 Data are assumed to come from a binomial distribution

 [Run models joint.R](https://github.com/NERC-CEH/IOFFsimwork/blob/master/Run%20models%20joint.R) : This function jointly models structured and unstructured data assuming structured data come from a binomial and unstructured data are Poisson distributed.

+[run_function_multiple.R](https://github.com/NERC-CEH/IOFFsimwork/blob/master/run_function_multiple.R) : This function has the option to run structured, unstructured or joint models with validation steps and returns absolute and relative validation as well as truth and predicted datasets.

+[run_all_multiple.R](https://github.com/NERC-CEH/IOFFsimwork/blob/master/run_all_multiple.R) : Script to run in parallel many realisations of each model.

 [validation_function.R](https://github.com/NERC-CEH/IOFFsimwork/blob/master/validation_function.R) : This function runs our validation procedures on any fitted model.
 Outputs produced are: PLOT - of the truth inc data, predicted mean intensity, standard deviation of predicted intensity, and the relative differences between estimate and truth.
 SUMMARY_RESULTS - the beginnings of an output table.
 List includes RMSE, model name, all differences, the worst performing grid squares, and the best (i.e. lowest relative difference).